MicaelTargino/Technator/README.md

 - Steve Jobs
 - Linus Torvalds

-## Status of the project
-In development... 💻

 ## Access the project
 This project is not available yet.
 But soon will be deployed and the URL will be available here.